BlackspaceInc/BlackspacePlatform/src/services/shopper_service/deploy/README.md

 > NOTE: You can install [kind from here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)

-The following will create a new cluster called "podinfo" and configure host ports on 80 and 443.
+The following will create a new cluster called "business_account_service" and configure host ports on 80 and 443.
 You can access the endpoints on localhost.
 The example also deploys cert-manager within the cluster along with a self-signed cluster issuer used to generate the certificate to validate the secure port.